Code-Institute-Submissions/MariaHochstoeger-project1/README.md

     - The welcome text gives the user a first understanding of what Dr. Giri offers.
     - Layout is vertical for smaller screens and horizontal to make good use of larger screens.

--**About page**
+- **About page**
     - The informations that site visitors will mostly look for is listed in clear lists, using bullet points where too many items make up the list.
     - Layout is vertical for smaller screens and horizontal to make good use of larger screens.

--**Contact page**
+- **Contact page**
     - A form encourages visitors to leave their contact details for Dr. Giri to get in touch with them directly.
-    - Should the site visitor choose to contact Dr. Giri themselves, they are provided with the address, electronic and phone details.
+    - Should the site visitor choose to contact Dr. Giri themselves, they are provided with the address, email and phone details.
 The email address is provided as a link.

+- **Footer**
+    - The footer contains three icons which link to external social media sites.
+    - The links open in new tabs, making it easy for users to come back to the site of Dr. Giri.
+    - The footer is consistent throughout the pages.

 ### Possible Future Features

+- Include a video

+    Dr. Giri has given a Ted Talk.
+I would like to embed this video directly on the about page.

+- Streamline the about page

-- Make the costs on the about page into a table
+    Make the costs on the about page into a table giving an easier overview to the site visitor.

+- Give the user more options with the form

+    I would like to give the site visitor the option to choose whether they would like to be contacted via email or via phone, and if phone, at which times

 ## Bugs